-Myer Holdings Limited is a department stores business based in Australia.
-Myer shares (MYR) are listed on the Australian Securities Exchange (ASX) and all prices are listed in Australian Dollars.
-Its last market close was $0.245 – an increase of 13.95% over the previous week.
+Myer is a department stores business based in Australia.
+Myer shares (MYR) are listed on the Australian Securities Exchange (ASX) and all prices are in Australian dollars.
 Myer has a trailing 12-month revenue of around $2.8 billion.
 If you're looking to buy shares, check out the steps below.

 How to buy shares in Myer